dinde451/jarr.d1/Jarulfs_Guide.md

 well as some description of the actual data.
 All data in the tables for nightmare and hell difficulty have been calculated using these formulas.
-Unique monsters generally follow the same formulas but more detailed information about data for unique monsters is found in chapter 5.4.
+Unique monsters generally follow the same formulas but more detailed information about data for unique monsters is found in CHAPTER_LINK_unique-monsters.

 Monster type